gagradebnath/promptlab/docs/README.md

 ### Tracer

+Tracer is storage layer that persist the assets and experiments.
+Supported tracers -

+1. SQLite

-Tracer is storage that stores the assets and experiments.
-Currently only supported tracer is a `SQLite` based tracer.
-Initializing the PromptLab object will try to the load the SQLite database file.
+`SQLite` based tracer is used for locally running PromptLab.
+Initializing the PromptLab object will try to load the SQLite database file from the given path.
 If the file doesn't exist, PromptLab will create the file.

+    tracer_config = {"type": "sqlite", "db_file": "./promptlab.db"}
+    pl = PromptLab(tracer_config)

+2. API (upcoming)

+`API` based tracer is used for team collaboration.

 ### PromptLab Studio